 10. Pet Grooming Services

 You may have the tools necessary for pet grooming.
-First you need the other inclusions for your grooming services like ear cleaning, nail trimming, and the like.
-I suggest that you include the things you are expert on doing.
-You can start by making a space on your house where you can do grooming services.
-House services is also possible but it depends on their dogs since most of them are territorial dogs.
-You can also sell some dog treats, grooming tools like combs, nail cutter, and the like.
+First, you need the other inclusions for your grooming services like ear cleaning, nail trimming, and the like.
+I suggest that you include the things you are an expert in doing.
+You can start by making space at your house where you can do grooming services.
+House services are also possible but it depends on their dogs since most of them are territorial dogs.
+You can also sell some dog treats, grooming tools like combs, nail cutters, and the like.
 Also, knowing a nearby veterinarian is important in cases if you discovered some irregularities with their dogs.

-The challenge of this kind of business in the Philippines is in getting clients in the start.
-If you are trying to setup a part of your home as a dog breeding facility, you can cover houses within your community because owners will not have a hard time bringing your dogs to you.
-Cleanliness and sanitation is also very important and must be maintained always.
-Dogs are man’s best friends and if you treat their best friends like Kings and Queens, they will treat you as King or Queen as well.
+The challenge of this kind of business in the Philippines is in getting clients at the start.
+If you are trying to set up a part of your home as a dog breeding facility, you can cover houses within your community because owners will not have a hard time bringing your dogs to you.
+Cleanliness and sanitation are also very important and must be maintained always.
+Dogs are man’s best friends and if you treat their best friends like Kings and Queens, they will treat you like King or Queen as well.

 11. Food Carts

 Every train station, school, shopping mall, and other public places are surrounded by food carts.
 Filipino people love street food just like Romeo loves Juliet.
 Setting up food carts is the best business in the Philippines.
-You can cater from fish balls and isaws (chicken intestines), to hotdog sandwiches and siomais.
-Refreshments are also welcome like bottle waters, soft drinks in cans, or bottled iced teas.
-People love an afternoon snack after a tiring work.
+You can cater from fish balls and isaws (chicken intestines) to hotdog sandwiches and siomais.
+Refreshments are also welcome like bottled waters, soft drinks in cans, or bottled iced teas.
+People love an afternoon snack after tiring work.